Campeonato Brasileiro Série C

-The Campeonato Brasileiro Série C is the third tier of the Brazilian football league system.
+The Campeonato Brasileiro Série C, commonly known as the Série C or the Brazilian Série C to distinguish it from the Italian Serie C, is the third tier of the Brazilian football league system.

-Unlike the first and second divisions, the Série C is not played in a double round robin system, arguably because many participating teams lack the financial conditions to travel long distances.
-Thus, the tournament is organized in regional groups and the table prevents teams from distant states from playing each other in the initial rounds.
+Unlike the first and second divisions, the Série C is not played in a double round robin system, and the tournament is organized in a different format.